 An 1819 encylopedia of Arts and Sciences suggested that 34 people were required to make a watch, all of which needed to be masters of their varying crafts, the product of serving extensive apprenticeships.
 George Daniels mastered such a large number of these varying arts however, that he was able to create handmade watches entirely by himself, except for the springs and the glass.

-George Daniels’ career as a watchmaker began shortly after he left the British Army in 1947.
-Beginning as a watch repairer, he was inspired by early masters such as George Margetts, and studied horology at night school until after a decade’s work he was able to open his own shop in London.
+His career as a watchmaker began shortly after he left the British Army in 1947.
+Beginning as a watch repairer, he was inspired by early masters such as George Margetts, and studied horology at night school until, after a decade’s work, he was able to open his own shop in London.

 During this time he developed an interest in the work of Abraham-Louis Breguet, an acclaimed 19th century French watchmaker.
 He would go on to become the leading expert on Breguet, and even created a replica of Breguet’s famous three-wheeled clock.